-- registration or declaration required: -0.25 - parental residence of up to 5 years is required: -0.25 - parental residence of 6 to 10 years is required or permanent parental residence permit or equivalent is required: -0.5 - parental residence of more than 10 years is required: -0.75.
+- registration or declaration required: -0.25 - parental residence of up to 5 years is required: -0.25 - parental residence of 6 to 10 years is required or permanent parental residence permit or equivalent is required: -0.5 - citizenship discriminates on basis of race, religion or particular social group: -0.5 - parental residence of more than 10 years is required: -0.75.

 Note here that conditions 2, 3 and 4 (parental residence) are mutually exclusive but can be combined with condition 1 (registration requirement).
 The initial score of a country on this indicator can thus result from accumulative conditions.
-For example, for granting citizenship to a child of foreign parents born in the territory, Belgium requires that a parent must have resided in the country for 5 out of the last 10 years and that the child must be formally registered.4 The ASOL02a score for Belgium is thus calculated as 1 - 0.25 (parental residence up to 5 years) - 0.25 (registration) = 0.5.
+For example, for granting citizenship to a child of foreign parents born in the territory, Belgium requires that a parent must have resided in the country for 5 out of the last 10 years with a permanent residence permit, and that the child must be formally registered.
+The ASOL02a score for Belgium is thus calculated as 1 - 0.50 (parental permanent residence permit required) - 0.25 (registration) = 0.25.